-Last weekend I saw the movie Selma.
+Last weekend I saw the movie Selma, which focuses on racial injustice.
 It is, in the truest sense of the word, moving.
 It stirs emotions, provokes thinking, sways opinion, and starts important conversations.
 In light of the issues now facing American Christians, it is an especially powerful film.

-At the end of the movie, Martin Luther King, Jr. stands on the steps of the Montgomery capitol building and addresses the large crowd of people who had just completed the fifty-four mile march there from Selma.
+At the end of the movie, Martin Luther King, Jr. stands on the steps of the Montgomery capitol building.
+He addresses the large crowd of people who had just completed the fifty-four mile march there from Selma.
 As the camera focuses on various faces in the crowd, their expressions are optimistic and triumphant.
-One such face was a white woman who, chillingly, just hours after MLK's speech, was murdered by the KKK while driving people back to Selma.
+One such face was a white woman who.
+Chillingly, just hours after MLK’s speech, the KKK murdered her while driving people back to Selma.
 Despite the air of victory surrounding the Montgomery speech, the fight was far from over.

-Yes, there is still much work to be done… but where do we start?
+Yes, much work is needed… but where do we start?

 Correcting a Misguided Starting Point